mjtranter/Connect-4-AI/README.md

-# A Connect 4 AI game made in Windows Forms made in Years 12 and 13
+# A Connect 4 game including an AI opponent made in Years 12 and 13

 To run, change the connection string on line 13 of Login.cs to the database in your local files